 Your child has been diagnosed with a leg-length discrepancy.
 This means that your child’s legs are slightly different lengths, with one leg longer than the other.
 The difference in lengths can vary widely.
 The larger the difference in lengths, and the younger the child, the more problems that can result as the child gets older.
-Because of this, your child may be referred to a pediatric orthopedist (doctor specializing in treating bone and joint problems in children) for evaluation and possible treatment.
+Because of this, your child may be referred to a pediatric orthopedist.
+This is a doctor specializing in treating bone and joint problems in children.

 LLDs are very common.
 Sometimes the cause isn’t known.
 But the known causes of LLD in children include: